This web1 publication aspires to dip into Gita

 Mathura

 is a historical "narrative".
 The focus is on "narrative" rather than historical accuracy.- I avoid citations as much as possible.
 It is not a narrative chasing accuracy.
-The goal is to imagine scenario before we adopted written word as primary store of information.
+The goal is to imagine scenario around the time we adopted written word - as primary store of information.
 There is obviously no written history to refer to.

 - Instead of building one concept, or one character, in a single chapter ; I rather try to visit the ideas in subsequent chapters.
 Thus, order is important — each chapter builds on previous.
 Simple words, say for example "knowledge" , might take a different definition as you progress along.
 In absence of sequential reading, the article would still make sense, but it might lose the punch.